Tuck · FAQ

 Is the connection encrypted?

 Yes.
-The Wi-Fi/cellular path uses LiveKit's E2EE WebRTC; the Bluetooth path uses Bluetooth LE Secure Connections plus an additional application-layer key derived during initial pairing.
-Tuck never sees your nursery audio or video on its servers in plaintext.
+The Wi-Fi/cellular path uses LiveKit's WebRTC with DTLS-SRTP encryption in transit (the SFU relay sees decrypted frames to forward them, so this is not strict end-to-end encryption).
+The Bluetooth path uses LE Secure Connections plus an additional application-layer key derived during initial pairing and is end-to-end between the two phones.
+Tuck doesn't record nursery video to its servers in either mode.

 Does Tuck record video to the cloud?